WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 Ive Got More Things To Do Than I Have Time To Sleep But Tolorrow I Have Things To Do So Its Time To Sleep?

+I Didnt Sleep I Messed With The Laptop

+I Ran Out Of Data
+Spotify Was Using Automatic Quality

+I Was Gonna Read On The Train But I Still Dont Trust Them

+So Many Thoughts, Nond Of Which Carey With Them The Drive For Dictation Im Just Thinking And Existing And Dealing With It Because I Just Donr Feel Like Writing It

 <center><sub>Done For Now \^w^ </sub></center>